Spotting Colon Cancer: Vital Signs in Women

 2. Abdominal Discomfort and Pain

-Abdominal discomfort and pain are often overlooked or attributed to other digestive issues, but they can be signs of colon cancer in women.
+Abdominal discomfort and pain are often overlooked or attributed to other issues, but they can be signs of colon cancer in women.
 If you are experiencing persistent abdominal pain, cramps, or bloating, it is important to pay attention to these symptoms.
 While they can be caused by various factors, if they are accompanied by other signs such as changes in bowel habits or blood in the stool, it is important to consult a healthcare professional to rule out colon cancer.

 3. Rectal Bleeding or Blood in Stool